Firebacks – The Art of Warming

 The mirror-polished stainless steel firebacks are often selected as least as much for their visual properties as for their heating properties.

-Increasingly, cast iron firebacks are used on the wall behind a range, or in other decorative ways, in parts of a home other than the fireplace.
+Increasingly, cast iron firebacks are used on the wall behind a range as a backspash.
+They are also used in other decorative ways, in parts of a home other than the fireplace.

 While firebacks can simply be leaned against the back wall of your fireplace, their stands serve three purposes:

 - They secure the fireback in position.
-If firebacks are used where there is frequent vibration (such as in homes near railroad tracks, subways or highways) or there is exposure to earthquakes, stands are highly recommended.
+If you use firebacks where there is frequent vibration or there is exposure to earthquakes, we highly recommended the use of stands.
+Vibrations may be an issue, for example, in homes near railroad tracks, subways or highways.

 - They position the fireback at grate and firewood level instead of at the level of the firebox floor.
-Thus positioned, more heat is radiated or reflected into the room and more of the fireback is visible.
+Thus positioned, they radiate or reflect more heat into the room.
+Also, more of the fireback is visible.

 - They hold the fireback at the best angle for your fireplace.
 If the back wall of your fireplace angles toward the room, you will definitely want to use stands.